AllChief InvestigatorsPartner InvestigatorsPostdoctoral ResearchersStudentsProfessional staffAdvisory Board

 Dr Luigi Vandi

-Dr Luigi Vandi is a Research Fellow in the School of Chemical Engineering.
-He has a background in materials science, ranging from advanced manufacturing, to end-of-life considerations.
+uigi Vandi is the Co-Deputy Director for the Centre for Advanced Materials Processing and Manufacturing (AMPAM) and a Senior Lecturer in the School of Mechanical and Mining Engineering.
+He conducts research in materials science, ranging from advanced manufacturing, in-life performance and end-of life conversion to higher value products.
 Luigi is driven by solution-based research, and in particular bringing latest innovations in materials science to the benefits of a future circular economy.
+His goal is to provide an expertise at the crossover between materials science and sustainable development to address the challenges of today’s linear economy.

 His translational research activities have a strong focus on industry relevant projects, in the fields of biocomposites manufacturing, compounding, and product development.
 This includes the development of novel sustainable materials based on local Australian by-products and marine-degradable biopolymers.